 - ferric sulfate

-- your body can't tolerate oral supplements
+- your body cannot tolerate oral supplements

-- you suffer from chronic blood loss
+- you experience chronic blood loss

 - iron dextran

 - ferric gluconate